teknopaul/binjs/binjs/doc/Arguments.md

     echo "Args according to bash"
     echo "0=$0 1=$1 2=$2 3=$3 4=$4"

-N.B. argc and argv are not known to the preparser so for example the following would not be parsed as JavaScript if on its own line in the script.
+N.B. `argc` and `argv` are not known to the preparser so for example the following would not be parsed as JavaScript if on its own line in the script.

     argc++;

-Code should not change the values of argc and argv, they are writeable currently but they may be made immutable in a future version.
+Code should not change the values of `argc` and `argv`, they are writeable currently but they may be made immutable in a future version.